HEALTHYHEPPER.COM

 The claim is the vitamin C helps the macrophage.
 “Vitamin C cools Toxic heat... vitamin C appears to work as an immune enhancer and an antioxidant which fights the ravages of free radical that have been linked with heart disease and cancer.(6) “In addition to its role as an anti-oxidant, vitamin c detoxifies many harmful substances and plays a key role in immunity.
 It increases the synthesis of interferon, a natural antiviral substance produced by the body, and stimulates the activity of certain key immune cells.”
 (3) “Some doctors, notably Linus Pauling and Robert Cathcart, have advocated vitamin C as a powerful therapy in itself, as well as being an essential nutrient for good health (megadoses of vitamin C has previously been used to treat seriously ill cancer patients with variable results).
 Cathcart has suggested the megadoses of vitamin C could have powerful antiviral qualities that might be sufficient help HIV patients...
 It is advocated by nutritionists aiming for an elimination effect (with hepatitis C).”
 (5)

-Here is a list of cautions and advise when taking vitamin C:
+List of cautions and advise for those with HCV when taking vitamin C:

 Because the human body can neither manufacture nor store vitamin C, our requirements must be met daily from dietary sources (fruit, vegetables, supplements).
 In order to achieve an anti-viral effect, it is necessary to take other nutrients, such as zinc, manganese, selenium, and vitamins A, B, and E. Some sources believe that magnesium ascorbate or calcium ascorbate, rather than ascorbic acid, are advisable because these forms are more easily assimilated and that chelated forms are better absorbed.